kenlukas/teractf/CTFs/teractf2025/Pwn-FTW/README.md

 ### The win is there!
 All you need to do is grab it.

 > NOTE1:  The address for the win() function in the attached binary is off by 0x10 from the binary on the remote server.
-If you add 0x10 to the win() function it will work.
+If you add 0x10 to the win() function, it will work.

 TL;DR - compiling the binary in the Docker container on a different OS changed the addresses from the locally built binary.
 The note above was added after the CTF started.
-When I originally created the binary for the challenge I did it from the command line and wrote a solver script for it, which worked.
-But, and I don't remember why, there was trouble copying the binary to the docker container so I compiled the binary in the container.
+When I originally created the binary for the challenge, I did it from the command line and wrote a solver script for it, which worked.
+But, and I don't remember why, there was trouble copying the binary to the Docker container, so I compiled the binary in the container.
 Worked like a charm, except the address was now off by 0x10.
 I haven't had a chance to figure out why.
 The OS for the host it's running is
 Amazon Linux 2 and the Docker container is Ubuntu, and the host I originally created it on is Kali Debian.
 I'm not sure if it's because of Docker or the different base OS's, but lesson learned.